pkp/pkp-docs/designing-your-journal/en/creating-stylesheet.md

 You can experiment with a wide variety of scenarios with your CSS modifications using these tools, but there are some things to keep in mind:

-Most PKP themes are designed to be responsive, meaning that they adjust to various screen sizes on various devices (tablets, mobile phones, etc.), so be sure to test and see how your customizations appear on these other devices as well.
+> Most PKP themes are designed to be responsive, meaning that they adjust to various screen sizes on various devices (tablets, mobile phones, etc.), so be sure to test and see how your customizations appear on these other devices as well.
+{:.tip}

 Keep track of the changes that you make using these tools (or use the Style Editor mentioned below), and make changes incrementally in the stylesheet that you upload to your journal’s website.
 You may want to consider having a version of the stylesheet open in a separate editor while you test the changes in your browser.